hermangroup/docs/wallets/electrum/send-receive.rst

 The **History** tab lists all current and pending transactions.
 A transaction to an address in your wallet will appear in the list soon after it is made.
 Initially, this transaction will be marked as **Unconfirmed**, followed by a clock indicator on the left.
-As the Dash network processes the transaction, the status will update in the transaction history list.
+As the Historia network processes the transaction, the status will update in the transaction history list.
 The network confirms transactions with a new block roughly every 2.5 minutes, and a transaction is considered